Toji Temple in Kyoto

 Top:

-Kondo (Main Hall) - Is the largest structure within the temple complex and was built by Hideyori (son of the famous general Hideyoshi Toyotomi).
+Kondo (Main Hall) - It is the largest structure within the temple complex and was built by Hideyori (son of the famous general Hideyoshi Toyotomi).
 The hall was completely destroyed in 1486 and rebuilt in 1603.
 Two architectural styles are combined in the building the Indian tenjiku style and Japanese irimoya style (double-roofed).
-The beautiful Buddha statues inside are designated important cultural properties.
+The beautiful Buddha statues - Yakushi Nyorai or Medicine Buddha, Gakko and Nikko Bodhisattvas - inside the hall are designated important cultural properties.

 Kodo (Lecture Hall) - The current structure was built in 1491.
 The original hall was constructed in 835.
 Kodo is located at the center of the temple complex.
 The 21 statues on display, with the principal Buddha - Dainchi Nyorai - in the center, are a must-see during your temple visit.

-Five-Storied Pagoda - The pagoda you see today was built in 1644, but the original structure is dating back till the 9th century.
+Five-Storied Pagoda - The pagoda you see today was built in 1644, but the original structure is dating back to the 9th century.
 On the walls and pillars you will find drawings of Buddha.
 The Five-Storied Pagoda so far has withstood all earthquakes, thanks to a special frame and pillar construction.
+Only twice a year you are able to go inside of the pagoda, which houses four smaller Buddha statues.

 Miedo (Monk Kukai's Residence) - In 1379 this beautiful residence burned down and was reconstructed in 1390.
-Every day at 6am a ceremony is performed to honor Monk Kukai.
+You will find inside the Founders Hall a statue of Monk Kukai (Kobo-Daishi).
+Every day at 6am a ceremony is performed to honor Monk Kukai (774 - 835).
 Feel free to join.

 Festival & Events in Kyoto (dates can change without notice)